SapienzaNLP/zebra/README.md

 This KB is where the retriever fetches relevant examples for the input question during the knowledge generation step. \
 The KB is organized in two components: the explanations and the document indexes.

 The explanations are organized in splits, one for each dataset.
-Each sample contains an ID (compliant with the orginial sample ID in the relative dataset) and a list of explanations.
-There is also a dedicated split which contains the samples of every split.
+Each sample contains an ID (compliant with the original sample ID in the relative dataset) and a list of explanations.
+There is also a dedicated split which contains all the samples of every split.
 - **ZEBRA-KB Explanations** [`sapienzanlp/zebra-kb-explanations`](https://huggingface.co/datasets/sapienzanlp/zebra-kb-explanations)

 Alternatively, you can also download the explanations on your local machine from the following [Google Drive link](https://drive.google.com/file/d/1j4SDcaZRdazdpqw4Ei281kGkRYe36sgd/view?usp=drive_link). \
 For convenience, we provide a dedicated folder to store the downloaded explanations: `data/explanations`.

 The document indexes contain the examples along with their embeddings.
 These indexes are needed to fetch relevant examples for a given input question through the retriever.
-Once the examples are retrieved, their IDs will be matched against the ones contained in the relative explanations split to create the desidered input for the knowledge generation step, that is, a list of k examples with their associated explanations.
+Once the examples are retrieved, their IDs will be matched against the ones contained in the relative explanations split to create the desired input for the knowledge generation step, that is, a list of k examples with their associated explanations.

 As for the explanations, the document indexes are organized in splits, one for each dataset.
 You can browse the available splits at the following [HuggingFace Collection link](https://huggingface.co/collections/sapienzanlp/zebra-66e3ec50c8ce415ea7572d0e).